 How to define ‘nature’?

 One reason we care about the environmental impacts of our choices is that they affect natural systems.
 But how do we quantify this effect, and how do we assess our impact?
 And what do we actually mean by the word ‘nature’?

 One way to look at nature is utilitarian: what does it bring us?
 But we can also see nature as having an intrinsic value; something we need to protect, whatever its value.
 Both viewpoints are defendable.

 Utilitarian approach for assessing natural ecosystems

 Natural ecosystems purify the air, help to keep the climate stable and provide an almost infinite range of useful resources.
 If we damage these functions, we will create expensive problems.
 Many so-called ‘natural capital methods’ are based on assessing the economic costs that would occur if nature is damaged.
 We also see this approach in the PEF: land use is expressed in terms of soil organic matter, which relates to the fertility of soils.

 In the intrinsic value view, we try to describe nature in a more abstract way, without considering the direct utility: we can focus on habitat diversity, gene pool diversity or biodiversity.

 What’s common between both views is that a higher diversity means a larger resilience to changes.

 Biodiversity as a proxy

-In LCIA endpoint modelling, we focus on biodiversity as a proxy to express the impacts we have on nature.
-The Eco-indicator, ReCiPe and Impact 2000 methods are examples of endpoint modelling for impact assessment.
+In LCIA endpoint modeling, we focus on biodiversity as a proxy to express the impacts we have on nature.
+The Eco-indicator, ReCiPe and Impact 2000 methods are examples of endpoint modeling for impact assessment.